 Why We Like It

-The $300 annual travel credit automatically covers your first travel purchases, effectively lowering the annual fee (publisher-formulated estimate).
+- The card’s $300 annual travel credit is automatically applied to your first travel purchases each year, effectively lowering the annual fee.

 Pros